Qmykzgo/rnaseq_aligners-vs-pseudoaligners_bench/RESULTS_GUIDE.md

 # RNA-seq Benchmark Results Guide

-This guide explains where to find the benchmarking results inside `D:\benh\results\` and describes the meaning of the key output files.
+This guide explains where to find the benchmarking results and describes the meaning of the key output files.

 ---